Alan Arkin: 2001−2023

-Arkin is the author of many books, including Tony's Hard Work Day (illustrated by James Stevenson, 1972), The Lemming Condition (illustrated by Joan Sandin, 1976), Halfway Through the Door: An Actor's Journey Toward Self (1979), and The Clearing (1986 continuation of Lemming).
-He has released two memoirs: An Improvised Life (2011) and Out of My Mind (2018).

-Singing
+During this time, Arkin was cast in the comedy Going in Style (2017) with Morgan Freeman and Michael Caine, and Tim Burton's Dumbo (2019).

+Arkin gave his final two film-acting roles in 2020 and 2022.
+He starred alongside Mark Wahlberg and Winston Duke in the 2020 Netflix film Spenser Confidential.
+His final performance was voicing the character Wild Knuckles in the Universal animated film Minions: The Rise of Gru, which was released to critical and commercial success.
+In September 2022, Arkin joined Casey Affleck, Kathy Bates, and Teyana Taylor who had been cast in the independent heist thriller The Smack, which was in pre-production prior to his death.

+Musical career

-With two friends, he formed the folk group The Tarriers, in which Arkin sang and played guitar.
+With Erik Darling and Bob Carey, he formed the folk group The Tarriers, in which Arkin sang and played guitar.
 The band members co-composed the group's 1956 hit "The Banana Boat Song", a reworking, with some new lyrics, of a traditional, Jamaican calypso folk song of the same name, combined with another titled "Hill and Gully Rider".
-It reached No. 4 on the Billboard magazine chart the same year as Harry Belafonte's better-known hit version.
+It reached No. 4 on the Billboard magazine chart the same year as Harry Belafonte's better-known version.
 The group appeared in the 1957 Calypso-exploitation film Calypso Heat Wave, singing "Banana Boat Song" and "Choucoune".
-Arkin was a member of The Tarriers when they recorded "Cindy, Oh Cindy" which went to the top of the charts.
+Arkin was a member of The Tarriers when they recorded "Cindy, Oh Cindy", which also charted.

 From 1958 to 1968, Arkin performed and recorded with the children's folk group The Baby Sitters.
 He also performed the role of Dr. Pangloss in a concert staging of Leonard Bernstein's operetta Candide, alongside Madeline Kahn's Cunegonde.
 In 1985, he sang two selections by Jones and Schmidt on Ben Bagley's album Contemporary Broadway Revisited.

-Personal life
+Personal life and death

-Arkin has been married three times, with two ending in divorce.
-He and Jeremy Yaffe (m.
-1955–1961) have two sons: Adam Arkin, born August 19, 1956, and Matthew Arkin, born March 21, 1960.
-He was married to actress-screenwriter Barbara Dana from 1964 to 1994: she appeared with him in segments of Sesame Street in the 1970s.
+Arkin was married three times; his first two marriages ended in divorce.
+He and his first wife, Jeremy Yaffe, had two sons: Adam (born August 19, 1956) and Matthew (born March 21, 1960).
+He was married to actress-screenwriter Barbara Dana from 1964 to 1994; she appeared with him in segments of Sesame Street in the 1970s.
 They lived in Chappaqua, New York.
-In 1967, they had a son, Anthony (Tony) Dana Arkin.
-In 1996, Arkin married psychotherapist Suzanne Newlander, whose surname he adopted for his character Norman Newlander in The Kominsky Method.
-They live in Carlsbad, California.
+In 1967, they had a son, Anthony.

+In 1996, two years after his divorce from Dana, Arkin married psychotherapist Dr. Suzanne Newlander.
+He would later adopt her surname for his character, Norman Newlander, in the Netflix series The Kominsky Method.